 Pastoral care is available to all members of the congregation for day-to-day issues as well as in times of personal crisis.
 Preparation for the pastoral rites of baptism, confirmation, marriage and burial is offered to individuals and their family and friends.
-Father Rick and Mother Jeanne offer spiritual direction, ongoing guidance and dialogue for individuals interested in deepening their spiritual life.
+Our clergy offer spiritual direction, ongoing guidance, and dialogue for individuals interested in deepening their spiritual life.
 They are also available to come and anoint you with oil for healing and to pray with you prior to your surgery and to visit you during recovery.

 Chalice Ministers: Those who assist in administering Holy Communion.
 For more information, please contact Valerie Purcell.

 Lectors: Members who present the Old and New Testament Readings, as well as lead the congregation in the reading of the Psalms.
 If you would like to volunteer as a Lector or want more information, contact Kathy Dacchille.

 Acolytes: Young people in middle and high school who serve as torchbearers, banner bearers or crucifers.
 Training in provided.
 For more information, contact Michelle Curry.

 Altar Guild: The Altar Guild is responsible for preparation and maintenance of all of the altar linens and vessels.
 Members commit to several hours of laundering and ironing linens, polishing silver, and setting up all of the weekly services.
 For more information about the Altar Guild and how you can get involved, please contact Sue Sweeting